mscroggs/KLBFAX/README.md

-# EMFFAX
+# FAX
+This repository contains Python code to run a CEEFAX style screen.

-This branch contains EMFFAX, which will be displayed in the bar at EMF2018.
+This branch contains EMFFAX, which will be displayed in the bar at [EMF2018](https://emfcamp.org).

-Before running EMFFAX, install the dependencies with:
+Before running FAX, install the dependencies with:

 ```shell
 pip install -r requirements.txt
 ```

-EMFFAX is launched in a linux or mac terminal with:
+FAX is launched in a linux or mac terminal with:

 ```shell
 ./run.py